renato0307/grow/README.md

 * `k8s` - setups a k8s cluster to run NATS and Prometheus
 * `monitor-ghm` - monitor running on raspberry pi with Pimonori Grow HAT Mini (GHM)
+* `service-ingestion` - service to ingest readings from NATS jetstream

 ## TODO